Super Soft Cheese-Filled Rolls

 Make-Ahead and Freezing Tips

-• You can shape and fill the rolls, then refrigerate them overnight before the second rise
+- You can form and fill the rolls, then do an overnight fridge proof before the second rise

-• Let them come to room temperature and rise before baking
+- When ready, let them come back to room temperature and rise before baking as usual

-• Baked rolls can be frozen for up to 2 months
+- Fully baked rolls freeze well for up to 2 months

-• Reheat frozen rolls directly in the oven for best texture
+- Reheat frozen rolls directly in the oven for the best softness and melty cheese

 Common Problems and How to Avoid Them